Warhead

 Nicholas Wright

-Dr Nicholas Wright is a neuroscientist who researches the brain, technology and security at University College London, Georgetown University and the New America think tank in Washington, DC, where he also advises the Pentagon Joint Staff.
-On emerging technologies, he has worked with the White House, the UK Cabinet Office and the Australian prime minister’s office.
-He has published over twenty peer-reviewed research papers, many of which have been covered by the BBC and The New York Times.
-He has appeared on CNN and the BBC and regularly contributes to high-profile outlets like Foreign Affairs, Foreign Policy, The Atlantic and Slate.
+Nicholas Wright is a neuroscientist and medical doctor who researches the brain, technology and security at UCL, Georgetown University and the New America think tank in Washington, DC, where he also advises the Pentagon Joint Staff.
+He has appeared on CNN, the BBC and national stations in Australia, Sweden and Latin America.
+He regularly contributes to outlets including Foreign Affairs, Foreign Policy, The Atlantic and Slate.

 Returns